fullstackdeveloper075/intro-html-css/README.md

 ### Date : 05-04-21

 ## Task 3 (ReactJS)
 1. Create Sibling components and share data between them.
+Steps todo - 1) Create a context with default value, 2) Create two reactjs components example child1 and child2, 3) Read and show the value from context in both components.

 ## Quiz
 Link :